Gaël Fickou: Club career

 Fickou made his Heineken Cup debut on 14 October 2012, scoring the only try of the game in a win against Leicester Tigers.
 His lithe movement, balance and pace for his size has seen him compared to English rugby legend Jeremy Guscott.

 According to Toulouse and France teammate, Maxime Médard, Fickou "is one of the 10 best centres in the world and soon he will be number one.
 He reminds me of Sonny Bill Williams: tall, athletic, technical, with a good hand-off and a feel for the game.
 He has everything."

 After spending six seasons with Toulouse, he signed with Stade Français for the start of the 2018–19 season.

 On 22 March 2021, Fickou would leave Stade Français to join with Top 14 rivals Racing 92 ahead of the 2021–22 season.

 International career

 He made his French international debut at the age of 18 against Scotland on 16 March 2013 in the RBS 6 Nations.

-Fickou scored his first try for France against the England during the 2014 Six Nations.
+Fickou scored his first try for France against England during the 2014 Six Nations.